-While we’re proud to handle emergency repairs better than anyone else in the Chicago area, it shouldn’t be your preferred service option.
+While we’re proud to handle emergency HVAC repairs better than anyone else in the Chicago area, it shouldn’t be your preferred service option.
 An emergency repair usually means that maintenance has been neglected or recommended upgrades that should have been performed months or years earlier have been ignored.
 Plus, emergency repairs can come with a high price tag.

 Approaching system maintenance and upgrades strategically and proactively saves money in the long-run.
 Devising a plan that maximizes the lifespan of equipment ensures optimal performance while eliminating costly downtime caused by failures.